Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 2. Solder the 2 pins in the back.
 3. Trim excess length of pins using a flush cutter.
 Use your wire cutter if you don't have a flush cutter and cut as close the the PCB as you can.

+> [!NOTE]
+> If you got straight pin connectors, you can bend them 90 degrees, so they will work.
+There will be a little less pin length sticking out from the back to solder and there is a chance of you snapping them.
+You should have plenty of connectors incase the pin snaps.

 ##### Without JST Connector
 > [!IMPORTANT]
 > This step should be done last after the entire board is assembled and after you verified that the solder joints all look fine.